Remember to cite LawCareers.Net on your application form if you apply to Simmons & Simmons LLP.

 Discover what it’s like to be a trainee lawyer with one of our vacation schemes.
 Over one or two weeks in either Bristol or London, you’ll experience the work, the reach and the day-to-day buzz of our international firm.
 Throw yourself into this full programme of social events and work experience, and you’ll get a taste for our firm and the work we do, from research to drafting, and meetings to departmental training.

 Winter vacation scheme (London): A one-week scheme aimed specifically at final year students and graduates of all disciplines.
 Applications open 01 October 2020.

 Spring insight scheme (London): A two-day workshop for first year students of all disciplines, as well as penultimate year non-law students.
 Applications open 15 January 2021.

 Summer vacation scheme (London): A two-week scheme open to penultimate and final year students and graduates of all disciplines.
 Applications open 15 October 2020.

-Summer vacation scheme (Bristol): A one-week scheme open to penultimate year law students and final year students and graduates of all disciplines.
-Applications open 15 October 2019.
+Summer vacation scheme (Bristol): A two-week scheme open to penultimate and final year students and graduates of all disciplines.
+Applications open 15 October 2020.

 We offer training contracts in both Bristol and London, and either way, you’ll spend two years discovering the innovation we’re known for.
 Ideally placed to build a long-term career, you’ll uncover a world of high-end clients and gain immediate exposure to some of their most complex challenges.
 As well as moving through four six-month seats across our practice areas, you’ll also benefit from the Compass programme; our unique and progressive trainee skills academy that offers a combination of practical learning and online tools designed to support your journey through to qualification.